wunderwuzzi23/blog/content/posts/2020/invoke-windowssearch-credential-hunt.md

 This is to ensure clear text credentials in widely accessible locations and source code are identified before an adversary gets a hold of them.

-In this post we will explore **using built-in operating system indexing features** to search for information on the machine quickly.
+In this post we will explore **using built-in operating system indexing features** to search for information on machines quickly.

 Many of us use the indexing features (like Windows Search and Spotlight) daily via the UI.